cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

 ## Short term internship programs.

 Various institutes offer a short term internship program for visiting students.
 IUCAA excels in this, with the ARIES and IIA faculties quite close to them.
-People from discipline other than physics and engineering backgrounds ca join these institutes
+People from discipline other than physics and engineering backgrounds ca join these institutes,

+---
+---

 <div id="disqus_thread"></div>
 <script>